Itsnotareeb/itsnotareeb/README.md

 - I'm currently looking to collaborate with **Data science and analysis projects**

-- 💬 Ask me about **Python, MySQL, Tableau, MS Excel, Cars and Games**
+- 💬 Ask me about **Python, MySQL, Tableau, Machine Learning, MS Excel, Cars and Games**

 - 📫 How to reach me **areeb2352@gmail.com**